burstMembrane/lyricaligner/README.md

 - CSV file with word-level timing information
 - LRC file compatible with media players
+- Word and phrase level SRT files
+- JSON file with phrase and word level timestamps
 ### Using as a Python Module

 ```python